Use code OSS05 on purchases above ₹750 to avail a 5% discount

 3. Kaikeyi (Ramayana)

-Looking back, her actions, though controversial, were important in shaping Rama's destiny and the overall story of the Ramayana.
-Kaikeyi's story reminds us that even flawed characters can have a powerful impact and play key roles in epic tales.
+Looking back, her actions, though controversial, were crucial in shaping Rama's destiny and the overall story of the Ramayana.
+Kaikeyi's story reminds us that even flawed characters can have a powerful impact and play key roles in epic narratives.

 4. Kunti (Mahabharata)